AVSLab/basilisk/docs/source/Install/installOnWindows.rst

    .. note::

-        The default Window compiler is Visual Studio 16.
-If you had VS 17 installed and downgraded to VS 16, then the system might still find VS 17 and give an error when running the above command.
+        The default Window compiler is Visual Studio 17.
-        If you want to compile with latest VS 17, then use ``python conanfile.py --generator "Visual Studio 17 2022"``.
+        If you want to compile with VS 16, then use ``python conanfile.py --generator "Visual Studio 16 2019"``.

    .. note::